Bankruptcy of Lehman Brothers: Breakup process

 Luc Despins, the creditors committee counsel, said: "The reason we're not objecting is really based on the lack of a viable alternative.
 We did not support the transaction because there had not been enough time to properly review it."
 In the amended agreement, Barclays would absorb $47.4 billion in securities and assume $45.5 billion in trading liabilities.
 Lehman's attorney Harvey R. Miller of Weil, Gotshal & Manges, said "the purchase price for the real estate components of the deal would be $1.29 billion, including $960 million for Lehman's New York headquarters and $330 million for two New Jersey data centers.
 Further, Barclays will not acquire Lehman's Eagle Energy unit, but will have entities known as Lehman Brothers Canada Inc, Lehman Brothers Sudamerica, Lehman Brothers Uruguay and its Private Investment Management business for high-net-worth individuals.
 Finally, Lehman will retain $20 billion of securities assets in Lehman Brothers Inc that are not being transferred to Barclays."
 Barclays had a potential liability of $2.5 billion to be paid as severance, if it chooses not to retain some Lehman employees beyond the guaranteed 90 days.

 On September 22, 2008, Nomura Holdings announced it agreed to acquire Lehman Brothers' franchise in the Asia Pacific region including Japan, Hong Kong and Australia.
 The following day, Nomura announced its intentions to acquire Lehman Brothers' investment banking and equities businesses in Europe and the Middle East.
 A few weeks later it was announced that conditions to the deal had been met, and the deal became legally effective on Monday, October 13.
 In 2007, non-US subsidiaries of Lehman Brothers were responsible for over 50% of global revenue produced.

+Following the asset sales to Barclays and Nomura, the remaining Lehman estate pursued extensive avoidance and preference actions against financial institutions, trading counterparties, and former business partners to maximize creditor recoveries.
+The estate engaged a range of firms to manage the recovery litigation, including Jones Day, Quinn Emanuel Urquhart & Sullivan LLP, Dechert LLP, Mark Roher Law, P.A., and Togut, Segal & Segal LLP, representing various creditor and counterparty interests across multiple jurisdictions.